 Hemingway’s prose is the only where, as soon as I start reading it, I want to quit everything else and become a romantically alcoholic writer who puts his life in constant danger, court disaster, and chronicles each moment of his slow-motion march towards tragedy.

-It’s a long and I’m not recommending it to most people…
+It’s long, and I’m not recommending it to most people…

 Because it describes how rapidly society and technology changed in the 1960s and 1970s…